 Personal electronic devices, such as cellular telephones, iPods, electronic tablets, laptop computers, MP3 players, etc., may not be used at any time during class without express permission of the teacher.
 All such devices must be powered off and placed in a student's backpack, purse, or locker.
+Cellphones must be kept in the designated storage space upon entering the classroom.
 They may not be kept on the student's person.
-If the student does not have a backpack or purse in which to store the device, the student should leave the device in the student's locker or in the teacher's cell phone lock box.
-If the teacher observes a student with such a device without express permission, that device will be confiscated by the teacher until the end of the school day.
-If the student refuses to relinquish the device when demanded by the teacher, the student will be referred to the Student

-Services Center (Corral) with the device with a technology violation which will become part of the student's academic record.
+If the teacher observes a student with such a device without express permission, that device will be confiscated by the teacher sent to the Corral where it will remain until the end of the school day.
+If the student refuses to relinquish the device when demanded by the teacher, the student will be escorted to the Corral and a discipline violation will be made a part of the student's official record.
 Parents who must contact their students during class may call the office and ask that a message be relayed to the student.
 THIS RULE WILL BE STRICTLY ENFORCED AT ALL TIMES.